 Title holder Julian Alaphilippe won cycling's world championships road race on Sunday, after dropping all of his rivals following a series of solo attacks on Flanders' cobbled hills.

-The Frenchman attacked from 50km out to create an elite group of 17 riders, then again from 15km to edge away to a solo victory in an epic 268km struggle.
+The Frenchman attacked from 50km out to create an elite group of 17 riders, then again from 15km to edge away to a solo victory in an epic 268km struggle through cycling's heartland.

-A four-way struggle for second place was clinched on the line by Dylan van Baarle of the Netherlands with Denmark's Michael Valgren coming third.
+A four-way scrap for second place was clinched on the line by Dylan van Baarle of the Netherlands with Denmark's Michael Valgren coming third.

-Soloing to the Leuven finish line alone Alaphilippe said disappointed home Belgian fans had insulted him.
+Soloing to the Leuven finish line alone and shaking his head in disbelief Alaphilippe said disappointed home Belgium fans had insulted him.

 "I think they'd been hoping for Van Aert and many of them had less than nice words for me as I approached the line," he said.

 "It kind of makes it doubly joyful to win here," he added.

 France team boss Thomas Voeckler repeated the word "indescribable" as he hugged Alaphilippe vigorously.

 "We hadn't planned it that way," Alaphilippe said smiling.